Pen Tor

-Pen Tor (เป็นต่อ) is a Thai situation comedy television program written by Takolkiat Weerawan, Kitti Cheawwongkul, Pruak Amaruji, Supakorn Rheansuwan and Jirasuk YoJiw.
+Pen Tor (เป็นต่อ) is a Thai situation comedy television program written and created by Takolkiat Weerawan, Kitti Cheawwongkul, Pruak Amaruji, Supakorn Rheansuwan and Jirasuk YoJiw.
 Pen Tor was first broadcast on every Thursday on Thai Channel 3.
 The pilot was first aired on 7 October 2004.

 Pen Tor is about modern working singles who are looking for partners.
 It is centered on a Mr. Pentor, who is a businessman in the BKL company.
 He wants to have an easy life and just wants to be a normal businessman like other people in Bangkok.